8x8c/8x8c/README.md

 # Group 4  experimental - Post Quantum Crypto and others in dev.
-Some of the examples here will use algos so modern that there are not even many libraries yet-, in the future that will change.
+Some of the examples here will use algos so modern that there are not even many libraries yet.

 https://github.com/8x8c/threefish-512  Encryption and decryption using Threefish-512 in CTR mode / HMAC-SHA512 / Argon2id.